MattanMohel/jester-rs/README.md

 ### Why Was This Created?

 Because I wanted to.
 The name "Jester" was concieved because this project was originally supposed to be a joke - yet here we are.
-I went through countless iterations before reaching the present structure, and who knows what's to come in the future
+I went through countless iterations before reaching the code, and who knows what's to come in the future...

 ### How is it Maintained?

 Jester Script is solely maintained by me, so while it works great in testing, there's are no guarantees!

-If you're looking for a well-maintained scripting langauges, this isn't it
+## Some Abstract

+In Jester Script, everything ios defined by the object class `Obj` and given behaviour by the environment class `Env`

 ## How Does it all Work?
 ```(+ 1 2 3)```; congrats, you just added ```1 + 2 + 3```!